stefanocampanella/MHPC-project/_sources/methodology/tools.md

 Finally, it should be noted that Python supports non-preemptive threading natively with `asyncio`, and, while `asyncio.Future` objects are awaitable, `concurrent.futures.Future` ones are not.

 ### Distributed Computing with Dask

+Dask is a library for parallel computing in Python which consists of two components: a scheduler and a collection of data structures with an interface familiar to Numpy and Pandas users.
+Indeed, it is possible to enable parallelism simply using Dask arrays and dataframes as a drop-in replacement for their Numpy and Pandas equivalent.
+Also, Dask can do out-of-core computations and exploit distributed systems.
+Since the application we are concerned with is CPU bounded, I will focus on the second.

+In Dask, operations on the above-mentioned data structures are divided into smaller tasks, and the dependency relations among the tasks is encoded into a task graph.
+Afterwards, the scheduler use the task graph to distribute the work among different processing units.
+Moreover, the intermediate representation of a computation as a graph allows for some optimizations.

+Therefore, Dask fits naturally the domain of computations that can be efficiently expressed using array programming and involving large amounts of data.
+However, it also provides interfaces to interact directly with the scheduler, adapting to more general cases.
+One of them is the futures interface, which extends `concurrent.future` from the standard library.
+I briefly described the futures abstraction in the previous section and some further details will be discussed in the next chapter on implementation.

+Dask has different scheduler implementations, and it's responsability of the user to choose and setup the right one.
+All the implementations share the concept of worker: a piece of software that takes a task, performs some computations and returns the results.
+Tasks are scheduled for execution on a pool of workers.
+Different workers might be executed concurrently on different CPU cores, thus achieving parallelism (or serially for debug purposes).

+Currently, there are four scheduler implementations available.

+1. Local Threads.
+Tasks are executed on separate threads, and the implementation internally uses `multiprocessing.pool.ThreadPool`.
+Given the above discussion on multi-threading in Python, this scheduler must be chosen only when the tasks release the GIL, such as for Numpy or Pandas.
+Also, the overhead per task is small.
+2. Local Processes.
+Tasks are executed on separate processes, and the implementation internally uses `multiprocessing.Pool`.
+There is a large communication overhead compared to threads, but pure Python tasks can be executed concurrently.
+3. Single thread.
+Tasks are executed in the local thread, for debug purposes.
+4. Dask Distributed.
+Tasks are executed by workers that runs as server applications.

+Dask Distributed requires a runtime both for the scheduler and the workers, both running as separate daemon processes, and called `dask-scheduler` and `dask-worker`.
+It bundles an API to connect to `dask-scheduler` from Python via the `dask.distributed` module.
+However, it is possible to use this implementation on a single machine in the same fashion of the implementations, avoiding the setup and letting Dask Distributed manage the runtime.
+Using Dask Distributed on a single machine offers more advanced features than using local processes, such as profiling.
+For this reason, it is the recommended way of running Dask in most of the situations where using local threads is not.

+In a Dask Distributed setup, there can be $N$ `dask-worker` processes, each internally running a pool of $T$ threads using`multiprocessing.pool.ThreadPool`.
+This means that at most $N \times T$ tasks can be executed in parallel, if there are enough CPU cores are available.
+Choosing the right combination of processes and threads is part of performance tuning, and it is specific to the kind of workload considered.

+In a Dask cluster, there is one `dask-scheduler` and (possibly) multiple `dask-worker` processes.
+These processes do not need to be executed on the same machine, however, they must be on the same network, since the need to communicate one another.
+Communications among processes happens via TCP/IP, but UDP protocol is available and there is experimental support for Nvidia UCX.
+When starting the cluster the user must provide to each worker the address of the scheduler.
+The scheduler takes care of collecting and distributing the addresses of the workers on the network, so that point to point communications are possible without passing throught the scheduler.